About The Urologic Oncology Department

 Cancer Treatments Available

 Sheba Medical Center offers the latest in cutting edge, integrative treatment for urologic cancer.
-Below are some of the treatment types we provide, including ongoing urological cancer research and clinical trials:
+Below are some of the treatment types we provide, including ongoing urological cancer research:

 - Fortunately, kidney cancer is now often discovered in its initial stages, thanks to modern detection methods.
 Early stage, local kidney cancer can usually be removed with surgery, either of the traditional abdominal type or through less invasive laparoscopic surgery.